pyscaffold/pyscaffold/docs/faq.rst

     (This requires the ``setuptools-scm`` package is installed in your environment)

+Why do I see the error ``AssertionError: cant parse version ...``?
+    There are some limitations with ``setuptools-scm`` and in some edge cases it might fail to parse specific tags.
+    If that is happening to your project (other than removing the problematic tag), you can try to re-run the relevant command after setting the ``SETUPTOOLS_SCM_PRETEND_VERSION`` environment variable to overwrite the
+    default behavior.
+    Please also note that ``setuptools-scm`` may also fail if a single commit has multiple tags and at least one of them is problematic (``setuptools-scm`` *will not* try multiple tags until it finds the correct one).

 .. _blog post by Ionel: https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure
 .. _src layout: https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure